rshelnutt/st-bootstrap.js/README.md

 ```

 ##### Set Media Slider Height
-You can also define the media slider's height manually by using the `data-slider-height` attribute.
+Manually define the media slider's height by using the `data-slider-height` attribute.
 This value is automatically measured in px - no measurement unit should be appended to this value.
 ```html
 <ul class="slider slider-media" data-slider-height="300">